 Yes, the odds of dying are the same from the flu and from measles: about 0.2% at worst.
 Update: Over 90% of people who die from the flu are over the age of 65.

 When I get really sick from a cold, I don't know if it's bacterial or viral.
 Do I have the flu?
 Doctors I've been to don't check: they just prescribe antibiotics.
 Since doctors don't do any diagnostics, I don't go to them anymore.
 I'd rather let nature take its course and than suffer the bad effects of antibiotics.

 So here's the overview:

 It appears having measles is not too much worse than the flu.
 There is 0.1% chance of permanent damage to the brain, and chance of death is 0.2%.
 However, it mainly affects people who are not “reasonably healthy and well nourished”.
 Vaccines: 3% complication rate, and 1% serious complication rate (life-threatening).
 Is the vaccine reaction only for people with a compromised immune system, or is it a random allergic event?
 Something I need to look up.

 I need a better example, if I am going to promote vaccines.
-In this case, it seems likely that the majority of people in power would push for public vaccination, while sparing their children from vaccines.
+One good reason is that if a large percentage of persons are vaccinated, it keeps measles from spreading to those that are not vaccinated (like those exempt because they are already weak or sick).
+I think people in power would push for public vaccination, while sparing their children from vaccines.
+But that's my own mistrust for people that seek power.
 So what are some examples by country?

 “According to the World Health Organization (WHO)’s 2014 global summary on vaccine-preventable diseases and academic studies, Cuba has not had a single reported case of measles since 1993, nor rubella since 1989.
 Five cases of mumps have been reported since 2000; the last one was in 2010.
 And pertussis hasn’t been reported since 1994.
 In contrast, Canada has had 2,203 cases of measles, at least 1,529 cases of mumps, and 21,292 cases of pertussis reported since 1990.”